piboistudios/anvil/README.md

 		var type:DeployType; // with-user-output or to-path
 		var ?dest:String; // if to-path, the destination path to put built binaries };
-	var ?alwaysRebuild:Bool; // whether to always rebuild the binaries.
+	var ?disableCache:Bool; // whether build caching is disabled.
+By default it will rebuild whenever any files in nativePath change
 }

 ```